BIT-Studio-4/GTS/README.md

 The Game Window should maximise, and the game should run. <br/>
 ![image](https://github.com/otherotherjosh/GTS/assets/127159745/9a938038-c055-4a09-aaad-030217af678a)

-6. Enjoy our game and please leave feedback through the Feedback section below
+6. Enjoy our game and please leave feedback through the [Feedback](#feedback) section below
+<br/><br/>

+# Feedback
+One of the most important parts of developing a game is getting feedback from exterior sources. <br/>
+If you have played our game and want to let us know how it went, please fill in this `[form](link to google form)`
 <br/><br/>

 # API